Isav77/HasAnyoneFedTheDog-/README.md

 - **Four LED indicators** showing feed status at a glance
 - **OLED display** showing time, date, Wi-Fi status, and feed information
-- **Automatic feed windows** -- LEDs change state based on configured feeding times
+- **Automatic feed windows** -- LEDs and display change state based on configured feeding times
 - **Manual button** to mark the dog as fed
 - **Auto-reset** at configured times to clear feed status for the next meal
+- **Missed feed indicator** -- orange and red LEDs if a feed window closes without a feed
 - **Tablet reminder** -- blue LED and display prompt on a configured day of the month
+- **Push notifications** via ntfy.sh for fed, tablet due, tablet given, and optionally missed feed
 - **Wi-Fi and NTP** for accurate timekeeping with daily resync and background reconnection
 - **Simulation mode** for testing without real hardware using Wokwi
 - **Debug logging** via serial monitor